jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-qc.rst

    G: is the haploid genome length in bp

-Let's try to do some basic analysis and calculate the coverage using the **paired-end Illumina reads**.
+Let's try to do some basic analysis and calculate the coverage using the **paired-end Illumina raw reads** (files SRR6052929 and SRR7184397).

 .. todo::
-   1. Open the file with the command line to get an idea about the structure.
+   1. Open the file with the command line or with the text editor to get an idea about the structure.
    2. What is the unique identifier of the FastQC files?
    3. How many raw sequence reads are in the files?
    4. Calculate the coverage, assuming a genome size of ~5.5 MB.